 Achieving a Better Life Experience Act - The Achieving a Better Life Experience (ABLE) Act was passed by Congress and signed into law at the end of 2014.
 The 2015 Montana legislature passed legislation to provide these accounts into place at the state level.
-Individual taxpayers are able to subtract deposits up to \$3,000 from their Montana income.
-Refer to the instructions on page 20 for more information.
+Individual taxpayers can subtract deposits up to \$3,000 from their Montana income.
+Refer to the instructions on page 21 for more information.